bionic-gpt/bionic-gpt/website/content/blog/confidential-saas/index.md

 We use a tool called [Earthly](https://earthly.dev/) which uses Docker to help us create reproducible builds.

-Our docker **containers are hashed** and the has code is stored in the repository for each version.
+Our docker **containers are cryptographically hashed** and the hash code is stored in the repository for each version.

 Using Kubernetes we can deploy container images based on the hash.
 It's then easy for a customer to verify that a given container is traceable back to the source code.